SPYGLASS

 Off-grid living in the redwoods

-Designed in collaboration with Artistree Treehomes and realized as a prototype by YCA, the Spyglass explores prefabricated, transportable architecture that can be trucked into place, suspended in treetops, or perched on slopes.
-YCA’s role was to translate this vision into a scalable, flexible module—serving as test case for a national rollout of eco-retreat housing in public parks.
+Designed in collaboration with Artistree Treehomes and realized as a mass-production prototype by YCA, the Spyglass explores prefabricated, transportable architecture that can be trucked into place, suspended in treetops, or perched on slopes.
+YCA’s role was to translate this vision into a scalable, flexible module—serving as test case for a national rollout of eco-retreat housing in forests.

 The project showcases YCA’s strengths in bridging design, fabrication, and place-based storytelling: concept iteration for modular off-grid living, integration of amenity systems (sauna, plumbing in remote setting), and a narrative that marries architectural poetics with ecological sensitivity.